Kebaya: Political significance

 In WWII internment camps of the Japanese occupation of the Dutch East Indies, Indonesian female prisoners refused to wear the Western dress allocated to them and instead wore kebaya as a display of nationalist and racial solidarity to separate them from fellow Chinese, Europeans and Eurasian inmates.
 In fact, the only woman present during Proclamation of Indonesian Independence, Dutch-educated activist S. K. Trimurti wore kebaya, cementing it as the female dress of nationalism.

-After the Independence of Indonesia in 1945, Indonesia's first president, Sukarno has chosen kebaya as the national costumes for Indonesian women.
+After the Independence of Indonesia in 1945, Indonesia's first president, Sukarno has chosen kebaya as the national attire for Indonesian women.
 Subsequently, kebaya is encouraged to be worn by Indonesian first ladies, the wives of state officials, and also common Indonesian women during official functions and events.
-Kebayas as the national costume of Indonesian women were often featured by Indonesian first ladies.
+Kebayas as the national attire of Indonesian women were often featured by Indonesian first ladies.
 Fatmawati and Dewi Sukarno, the wives of Sukarno, Indonesia's first president, were known to wear kebaya every day.
 Subsequently, it has become a norm for Indonesian first ladies to wear kebaya on formal occasions.

-Nevertheless, the more democratic consensus of kebaya as the national costumes actually took place in 1978.
+Nevertheless, the more democratic consensus of kebaya as the national attire actually took place in 1978.
 The determination of Indonesia's national dress originated from a 1978 conference and workshop in Jakarta, which was attended by representatives of all provinces in Indonesia.
 In this workshop, fashion and cultural observers gathered to determine one national dress of the republic.
 From many types of clothing in Indonesia, at that time, there were four candidates for the national dress, namely kemben, kebaya, baju kurung, and baju bodo.

 At that time kemben was most strongly associated with Java, baju kurung with Sumatra and Kalimantan and baju bodo with Sulawesi and eastern Indonesia.
 Kebaya is considered the most neutral and commonly accepted candidate.
 It has always been a part of people's lives in every region in Indonesia for ages, even during the colonial era, the early independence era to the modern era.
-Thus, it has become the official national costume of Indonesia, and one of the country's national identities.
+Thus, it has become the official national attire of Indonesia, and one of the country's national identities.

 The Suharto-era bureaucrat wives' social organisation Dharma Wanita wears a uniform of gold kebaya, with a red sash (selendang) and stamped batik pattern on the kain unique to Dharma Wanita.
 The late Indonesian first lady and also a minor aristocrat Siti Hartinah was a prominent advocate of the kebaya.

 Former President Megawati Sukarnoputri is a public champion of kebaya and wears fine red kebaya whenever possible in public forums and 2009 presidential election debates.

 The 21st of April is celebrated in Indonesia as National Kartini Day where Kartini, the female suffragist and education advocate, is remembered by schoolgirls wearing traditional dress according to their region.
 In Java, Bali and Sunda, it is the kebaya.